azhu1223/dinner-is-servered/README.md

 ## File Serving

 File serving is available on the static paths specified in the configuration file supplied to the server upon starting.
-It is **highly reccomended** to place all resources to serve in the *resources* directory, so that they will be properly copied to the build directory.
-Moreover, since the server uses relative paths to specify static file paths, each *root* listed in the configutarion file should begin with `../resources/` in order to properly direct the server to the resources directory.
+It is **highly recommended** to place all resources to serve in the *resources* directory, so that they will be properly copied to the build directory.
+Moreover, since the server uses relative paths to specify static file paths, each *root* listed in the configuration file should begin with `../resources/` in order to properly direct the server to the resources directory.
 From there you can append on to specify a more explicit path within the resources directory.

 ## Logging